Rigorous training in prior art search, market and competitive landscape research, and preparation of marketing materials for Duke inventions

 - Selected candidates will be invited for an in-person interview.

-- New hiring cycle for the 2018-2019 batch is now open.
+- New hiring cycle for the 2020-2021 batch is coming up end of August.
 Look out for an email from your department administrative office, and check this page for updates!

 **General inquiries can be directed to Shweta Krishnan, at email@example.com